connorslagle/sql-intro/assignment.md

     \d users
     ```

-When you've looked at the details for each table, enter
+When you've looked at the details for each table, you can enter
     ```
     \q
     ```

-to exit the command-line client.
+to exit the command-line client, but you might keep this open to refer to it again.

 ### Part 2: Basic Exploration